 There is a variation of up to three years between females and males that fledged during the same season.
 The colony appears to have no shortage of nest sites, and both sexes are unlikely to postpone breeding because there is no potential partner.
 In most cases, boobies do not reproduce until they have mastered advanced foraging skills.

 The male will provide food for the young and chicks feed off the regurgitated fish in the adult’s mouth.
 The boobies’ natural breeding habitats are tropical and subtropical islands of the Pacific Ocean.
-The blue-footed booby wings are brown in color, the neck and head are light browns with white streaks, belly, and underside are full white plumage.
+The blue-footed booby wings are brown in color, the neck and head are light browns with white streaks, and the belly, and underside are full white plumage.
 The blue-footed boobies have distinctive yellow color eyes with excellent binocular vision.

 This is a strictly marine bird.
 Along the eastern Pacific’s rocky coasts, it breeds and rears young and does not require land.
 Blue-Footed Booby hunts singly, in pairs, or in larger flocks.
-Blue-footed boobies make raucous or polysyllabic grunts or shout and thin whistling noises and their ritual displays are also a form of communication, hence mates can identify each other by their calls.
+Blue-footed boobies make raucous or polysyllabic grunts or shout and thin whistling noises and their ritual displays are also a form of communication, hence, mates can identify each other by their calls.

 The Blue-Footed Booby population appears to have trouble in breeding and thus is slowly declining.
 The decline is feared to be long-term, but annual data collection is needed for a firm conclusion that this is not a normal fluctuation.
 Food problems may be the cause of an observed failure of the birds to even try to breed.